Canonical ordering for graphs on the cylinder, with applications to periodic straight-line drawings on the flat cylinder and torus: Periodic drawings of cylindric triangulations

+We introduce at first a notion of canonical ordering (classically studied on plane graphs) for cylindric simple triangulations:

-\begin{definition} Let $G$ be a cylindric triangulation with boundary-faces $B_1$ and $B_2$, and such that the cycle $C(B_1)$ has no chords (i.e., there is no edge that is not on $C(B_1)$ and has both ends on $C(B_1)$).
-An ordering $\pi= \{ v_1, v_2, \ldots, v_{n}\}$ of the vertices of $G\backslash C(B_1)$ is called a \emph{(cylindric) canonical ordering} if it satisfies: \begin{itemize} \item For each $k\geq 0$ the map $G_k$ induced by $C(B_1)$ and by the vertices $\{v_1,\ldots,v_k\}$ is a cylindric triangulation. \item The other boundary-face $B'$ of $G_k$ (the one different from $B_1$), whose contour is denoted $C_k$, contains $B_2$ (to clarify the meaning of ``$B'$ contains $B_2$", remember that a cylindric map is a special kind of map on the sphere; since $G_k$ is a submap of $G$, any face of $G_k$ is made of a set of faces of $G$). \item The vertex $v_k$ is on $C_k$, and its neighbours in $G_{k-1}$ are consecutive on $C_{k-1}$. \end{itemize} \end{definition} The notion of canonical ordering makes it possible to construct a cylindric triangulation $G$ incrementally, starting from $G_0=C(B_1)$ and adding one vertex (and incident edges) at each step.
-This is similar to canonical orderings for planar triangulations, as introduced by de Fraysseix, Pach and Pollack~\cite{FPP90} (the main difference is that for a planar triangulation one starts with $G_0$ being an edge, called the \emph{base-edge}, whereas here one starts with $G_0$ being a cycle, seen as a cylindric map without non-boundary faces).
+\begin{definition} Let $G$ be a cylindric simple triangulation with no chordal edge at $\Cin$.
+An ordering $\pi= \{ v_1, v_2, \ldots, v_{n}\}$ of the vertices of $G\backslash \Cin$ is called a \emph{(cylindric) canonical ordering} if it satisfies: \begin{itemize} \item For each $k\in [0..n]$ the map $G_k$ induced by $\Cin$ and by the vertices $\{v_1,\ldots,v_k\}$ is a cylindric (simple) triangulation.
+The outer boundary-face of $G_k$ is denoted $C_k$. \item For each $k\in [1..n]$, the vertex $v_k$ is on $C_k$, and its neighbours in $G_{k-1}$ are consecutive on $C_{k-1}$ (see Fig.~\ref{fig:one_step_triang}). \end{itemize} \end{definition} The notion of canonical ordering makes it possible to construct a cylindric triangulation $G$ (with outer boundary $\Cext$ and inner boundary $\Cin$) incrementally, starting from $G_0=\Cin$ and adding one vertex at each step.
+This is similar to canonical orderings for planar triangulations, as introduced by de Fraysseix, Pach and Pollack~\cite{FPP90} (the main difference is that, for a planar triangulation, one starts with $G_0$ being an edge, whereas here one starts with $G_0$ being a cycle, seen as a cylindric map without internal faces).